Lost-Goose/linkedlist/README.md

 # LinkedList

-Assignment for collefe to Make a Linked List and perform certain actions using C++
+Assignment for college to make a Linked List and perform certain actions using C++

 Works Perfectly